johno/pixyll/_posts/2014-10-12-rapid-SPA-prototyping-angularjs-jsfiddle.md

 I find [AngularJS](https://angularjs.org/) a very sophisticated and well made application framework.
 Created by **Misko Hevery** and now maintained by Google and community, it is based in the solid [MVC architectural style](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 It enriches the `html` directives and simplifies the connection of *models* with *views* and *controllers*.
 Its popularity nowadays is immense, and is becoming one of the frameworks of choice in the industry for developing [Single-page dynamic web applications](http://en.wikipedia.org/wiki/Single-page_application).

 There are lots of good documentation and tutorials both, in the AngularJS website and in Youtube.
-I find this [series of video tutorials](https://github.com/curran/screencasts/tree/gh-pages/introToAngular) very easy to follow.
-There you can find up to 50 examples code together with references to other tutorials and related frameworks.
+I find this [series of video tutorials](http://campus.codeschool.com/courses/shaping-up-with-angular-js) very easy to follow, and [here](https://github.com/curran/screencasts/tree/gh-pages/introToAngular) you can find up to 50 examples of code together with references to other tutorials and related frameworks.

 #### jsFiddle